St. Matthias Episcopal Church, Waukesha

 Find us on Social Media

-We find our unity in the worship of God through the richness of ritual in the Episcopal tradition, whose roots pass through the Church of England into the early ages of the church.
-We serve those in need whom Christ has commended to us through our co-location with the Hebron House of Hospitality and multiple twelve-step groups.
-We celebrate Christian unity in Jesus though our partnership with other Waukesha churches.
-We educate our people for lives of faith and hope through our Christian education and Education For Ministry programs.
+We find our unity in the worship of God through the richness of worship in the Episcopal and Presbyterian traditions, whose roots pass through the Churches of England and Scotland into the early ages of the church.
+We serve those in need whom Christ has commended to us through our work in housing and homelessness and hospitality to multiple twelve-step groups.
+We are inclusive and welcome all into our church community regardless of sexual or gender identity.
+We celebrate Christian unity in Jesus and the neighbors we have in the interfaith community though our dual identity and our partnerships with other Waukesha places of worship.
+We educate our people for lives of faith and hope through our Christian education.
 We are people of prayer, lifting the needs of the world to God, and asking God to transform us for service.
 We are catholic and protestant, reformed and reforming, faithful and searching, contemplative and active.
 Wherever you are on your journey - a seeker, a doubter, or a disciple, you will be welcomed at St. Matthias.

 What is it like?

-Most services include the Holy Eucharist, also known as Communion or the Mass.
+Most services include the Holy Eucharist, also known as Communion.
 Baptized Christians of any age and denomination are welcome to receive.
 Children are welcome in all services.
+A nursery is provided for children aged through kindergarten during the 10am service.
+Christian Education for Elementary Aged children is provided during the 10am service the first and third Sundays of the month.

 Visit How2charist to learn more about Episcopal Worship